GInxh/GInxh.github.io/_posts/2018-04-18-high-performance-priority-queues-and-ruby.md

 Now it was time for some microbenchmarking, utilizing a newly made priority queue.
 This should lead to some pretty straight forward comparisons also using a heap, in the same language as the troublesome gem.

-I used [benchmark.bmbm](https://ruby-doc.org/stdlib-1.9.3/libdoc/benchmark/rdoc/Benchmark.html) to calibrate for memory allocation and garbage collections in the subsequent rus.
+I used [benchmark.bmbm](https://ruby-doc.org/stdlib-1.9.3/libdoc/benchmark/rdoc/Benchmark.html) to calibrate for memory allocation and garbage collections in the subsequent runs.

 ```ruby
 arr = [1E3, 1E4, 1E5]